cultpenguin/sippi-all/doc/python-interface.rst

    horizons - 3D continious horizons
    fluvsim - 3D discrete fluvsim

-To load and plot the widely used traning image from Strebelle, simply call it using e.g.
+To load and plot the widely used training image from Strebelle, simply call it using e.g.
 ::
    import mpslib as mps
    ti, ti_filename = mps.trainingimages.strebelle()
    mps.plot.plot_3d(ti)

-To load and plot a checkerboard traning image, use e.g
+To load and plot a checkerboard training image, use e.g
 ::
    import mpslib as mps
    ti, ti_filename = mps.trainingimages.checkerboard()
    mps.plot.plot_3d(ti)

-To load and plot the 3D fluvsim  traning image, use e.g
+To load and plot the 3D fluvsim  training image, use e.g
 ::
    import mpslib as mps
    ti, ti_filename = mps.trainingimages.fluvsim()